-Before you file a complaint make sure, you can substantiate the complaint.
+Before you file a complaint make sure you can substantiate the complaint.
 You will need names of persons who are involved and someone who is willing to give information so that an investigation can be initiated.
 Complaints should be filed in writing by the Principal to the Executive Director of Operational Support Services in the District Staff Office.
 The Executive Director of Operational Support Services will investigate all recruiting complaints and provide all information to the Principal of the school involved.
 Appropriate action will be taken after the investigation is complete.
 If a recruiting violation has occurred, a report will be filed with the FHSAA for sanctions.

 H. Athletic Directors must complete FHSAA form GA4 for any student who changes attendance to your school at any time during his/her high school career after having begun the 9th grade in another school, regardless of whether the change occurs during the school year or during the summer period between school years.
-This form must be read and signed in the presence of a notary public by the student and his/her parent(s) guardian(s) as well as the principal and athletic director of the school to which the student changes.
-This form must be received in the FHSAA Office BEFORE the student is permitted to represent the school in athletic contests.
+This form must be read and signed by the student and his/her parent(s) guardian(s) as well as the principal and athletic director of the school to which the student changes.
+This form must be received by the FHSAA Office BEFORE the student is permitted to represent the school in athletic contests.
+In addition, Athletic Directors must submit FHSAA Form EL6 to gain input on the student's eligibility status from the student's previously attended school.